protocol/beyond-bitswap/testbed/README.md

 ```
 $ git clone https://github.com/testground/testground.git
 $ cd testground
-$ git checkout 92ff5c6314f6b80cc574c02cf980835f1429f6a4 # Right now we are freezing to this version of testgrond until the new changes are adapted in the testbed.
 $ make install       # builds testground and the Docker image, used by the local:docker runner.
 ```